Moo Jin Kim

 moojink at cs dot stanford dot edu

-I am a Ph.D. student in Computer Science at Stanford University, advised by Chelsea Finn and Percy Liang .
-I conduct research in AI and robotics.
+I am a third-year Computer Science Ph.D. student at Stanford University, advised by Chelsea Finn and Percy Liang.
+I conduct research in machine learning, robotics, and NLP.

-Previously, I graduated summa cum laude from UCLA with a bachelor's degree in Computer Science and received a master's degree in Computer Science from Stanford.
-At Stanford, I was thankfully one of five students in my graduating class generously supported by the Siebel Scholarship.
+Before my Ph.D. studies, I graduated summa cum laude from UCLA with a B.S. in Computer Science.
+I also received an M.S. in Computer Science from Stanford, where I was one of five students in my graduating class generously supported by the Siebel Scholarship.

 Google Scholar / Twitter / LinkedIn / GitHub